openchain/docs/docs/source/ledger-rules/dynamic-permissions.rst

         }
     ]

-The contents is an array containing all the applicable permissions.
+The content is an array containing all the applicable permissions.
 When the ``acl`` record does not exist, this is equivalent to having an empty array.

 The meaning of the fields within a permission object are the following: